 At one point in history, some might argue that the rocks around this town were a focal point for the advancement of American climbing.
 Still, these crags are rich with history.
 Today, with perhaps the exception of the high-end climber, nearly every climber can find something nearby to satisfy their climbing desires.

-The Flatirons The Flatirons are synonymous with Boulder and the history of rock climbing in North America.
+The Flatirons are synonymous with Boulder and the history of rock climbing in North America.
 It would be hard to find another location in the country where such an extensive variety, from scrambling to hard "Head Point" routes existing so close to a city.
 Boulder Canyon